z0rb1n0/pgplex/README.md

 * #### Management database to monitor state
  * Much like modern unix-like systems expose the likes of /proc and /sys for a consisten abstrction model of their configuration, pgplex uses a reserved database name to abstract configuration/management.
 Since there is no actual PostgreSQL parser running there, the only supported commands are the aforementioned shebang notation and SET/RESET/SHOW

+* #### Connections count/state aware load balancing
+ * Since pgplex constantly monitors all configured backends through a dedicated connection, it is acutely aware of session count/state through constant monitoring of pg_stat_activity too.
+It can therefore make load-balancing decisions based on that information
+ * To facilitate the handling of write-to-one-read-from-many access patterns, a session can state its read-only/read-write intent through a special connection string option, or later during the session by prefixing its statements with a shebang-like string

+* #### Rate throttling
+ * Although it is already possible to limit/throttle backend resource hogging through OS facilities (niceness/ulimit/control groups/jails) all of these limiting capabilities are unaware of database specifics.
+By virtue of independently handling protocol messages, pgplex should be able to limit queries-per-second/records fetched per second in an user/session/db specific manner (eg: useful for application optimization during development)

+## Requiring support from server-side extension/procedural languages and superuser access

-* #### Backend monitoring-based automatic failover
+* #### Backend monitoring-based automatic promotion + failover
  *  pgplex reserves a backend superuser connection for each node for monitoring and configuration changes.
-This allows it to collect information and detect a server failure and trigger a failover.
-It is recommended to install the "pgplex" instrumentation schema, which allows for SQL-controlled failover, which is much safer than remote commands
+This allows it to collect information and detect a server failure and trigger a failover by using privileged SQL code to promote the backend.
+It is recommended to install the "pgplex" instrumentation schema for this

 * #### Dynamic, resource-based LOAD balancing
- * Since pgplex constantly monitors all configured backends through a dedicated connection, it is acutely aware of the state of each backend node/replication state/connection slots availability and can route connections based on that information.
- * Actual load-aware balancing can be achieved if the "pglpex" schema is installed on the backends, as it presents system metrics through database objects
- * A session can state its read-only/read-write intent through a special connection string option, or later during the session by prefixing its statements with a shebang-like string
+ * It is possible to use procedural languages/extensions to access OS statistics via SQL (we already have in the past, at least on Linux).
+The inferred load can be integrated to pg_stat_activity for better load balancing decisions

+* #### Propagation of every node's pg_hba.conf ACLs to the proxy
+ * In principle this would be attainable without any superuser privilege/procedural language as pg_hba.conf normally resides in PGDATA and can therefore be read with pg_read_file(), but that is not always the case